 When doing scenario exercises, many questions and problems may come up.
 This phase will help solve many of those issues.

-Before stepping into this stage, it is better to take up vendor software training and industry-specific education.
+Before this stage, taking up vendor software training and industry-specific education is better.

-It is better to solve the problems on paper before going for a computer simulation because reloading the database, resetting the parameters, and re-doing the trial is complex and a waste of time.
+It is better to solve the problems on paper before going for a computer simulation because reloading the database, resetting the parameters, and re-doing the trial is tedious and a waste of time.

 7. Configuration